Mindbeam-AI/Litespark-Inference/README.md

-# Litespark-Inf
+# Litespark-Inference

 **Fast CPU inference for BitNet 1.58-bit ternary neural networks**

-Litespark-Inf is a pip-installable Python library that enables efficient inference of Microsoft's BitNet models on consumer CPUs.
+Litespark-Inference is a pip-installable Python library that enables efficient inference of Microsoft's BitNet models on consumer CPUs.
 By exploiting the ternary weight structure ({-1, 0, +1}) with custom SIMD kernels, we eliminate floating-point multiplication entirely and achieve dramatic speedups over standard PyTorch inference.

 ## Key Results